thephpleague/commonmark/.github/ISSUE_TEMPLATE/2_Bug_report.md

 ---
-name: 🐛 Bug Report
+name: 🐛 Bug Report: Other
-about: Report errors and problems
+about: Report all other errors and problems

 ---